-When the geometry and/or the structural arrangement of the double bottom are such to make the above assumptions inadequate, the shear capacity C of double bottom shall be calculated in compliance with the requirements of 3.3 of this Part or according to the Strength Norms for Sea-Going Ships.
+When the geometry and/or the structural arrangement of the double bottom are such to make the above assumptions inadequate, the shear capacity C of double bottom shall be calculated in compliance with the requirements of 3.3 of this Part.

 In calculating the shear force, the net thickness of floors and girders is to be used.
-The net thickness t{net} , in mm, shall be determined by the formula where thickness of floors and girders, in mm.
+The net thickness t{net} , in mm, shall be determined by the formula where t = thickness of floors and girders, in mm.